LennartFr/20200227supplychain/README.md

 Follow the typical workflow from generating a new default smart contract project, deploying code to the Local Fabric environment, and testing out your transactions via an application gateway.

+# Tutorial 2

+Create a cloud blockchain deployment

+After developing a smart contract against the local runtime, you'll need somewhere more permanent to deploy for further dev, proof of concept, or production use.
+IBM Blockchain Platform includes an offering on IBM Cloud for creating and operating a suitable runtime environment for such purposes.
+Its full name is "IBM Blockchain Platform on IBM Cloud", but for the sake of brevity we'll refer to it from here on out as "the cloud service".
+In this tutorial you will learn how to get a cloud environment set up using the cloud service.

+# Tutorial 3

+Deploying and transacting with IBM Cloud

+Important: You will need a smart contract package and a suitable cloud environment to follow this tutorial.
+Follow parts 1 and 2 of this series first for instructions.